drewku42/AbleBot/README.md

 ## Setup
 1. Navigate to the directory of your choice, and use `git clone https://github.com/drewku42/AbleBot.git`
+2. Install Python (Python)[https://www.python.org/downloads/] if necessary.
-2. Create a virtual environment: `python3 -m venv <name>`
+3. Create a virtual environment: `python3 -m venv <name>`
-3. Install Python dependencies: `pip install -r requirements.txt`
+4. Install Python dependencies: `pip install -r requirements.txt`
-4. Run the scraper on the website of your choice, i.e. Able:
+5. Run the scraper on the website of your choice, i.e. Able:
    `python3 streamlit_chatbot/scraper.py`
    - Note: Set the sitemap URL in the scraper module itself (line 8)
 6. Start the chatbot: `streamlit run streamlit_chatbot/app.py`